Vampouille/superboucle/readme.md

 Typical usage :

-* You just need to control jack transport (play, pause, rewind) with extrnal midi device and want a button to jump to a specified location in song.
+* You just need to control jack transport (play, pause, rewind) with external midi device and want a button to jump to a specified location in song.
 * You have some instruments patterns but you have no idea of song structure.
 * You make live performance with pre-recorded instruments (you have no bass